Boo has been directly impacted by bipolar disorder. She shares her experiences with mental illness in order to help stomp out the stigma of.

 What Is Bipolar Disorder?

-What exactly is bipolar disorder. you may ask?
+What exactly is bipolar disorder you may ask?
 What used to be called manic depression is now called bipolar disorder.
-It is a mood disorder that can sometimes be quite severe.
+It is a mood disorder that can sometimes be quite severe in it's many forms.
 Many believe that this mental illness is caused by a chemical imbalance of the brain.
-You can go from one mood extreme to another mood extreme at the opposite end of the spectrum.
+You can go from one mood extreme to another mood extreme.
 You never know what will trigger an episode, it just happens.
 You can swing from elevated happiness and euphoria to slumbering sadness and sorrow—and it can happen within a period of months, weeks, or even hours.
 It all depends on what kind of cycle you are going through.

 Types of bipolar